 Taking part in our global battery experiment will help you to understand how batteries work and their huge potential as a tool in the transition to more sustainable sources of energy.
 And it might inspire you to study further and even pursue a career as a scientist working towards a brighter energy future.

-The global battery experiment will run throughout 2022, so you can take part and share your results at any time this year.
+The global battery experiment will run until 31 July 2023, so you can take part and share your results at any time before then.